QingliGuo/EGA_Data_submission/README.md

 I wrote an email for the account request from EGA helpdesk, helpdesk@ega-archive.org.
 There maybe other approaches.
 Currently we need two files to obtain the account:

 + Data Processing Agreement (DPA), signed by the PI and institution, https://ega-archive.org/files/EGA_Data_Processing_Agreement_v1.0.pdf
-+ Submittor's info, signed by the PI also, https://ega-archive.org/files/Authorised_submitters_list.docx
++ Submitter's info, signed by the PI also, https://ega-archive.org/files/Authorised_submitters_list.docx

 ## Encrypting BAM files